To sign up for the University Access Seminar, please click here.

 they need to contribute to family finances and realize their full potentials.

-The seminar will be facilitated by Dr Ogudoro who holds a PhD in Career
+The seminar will be facilitated by Peter Ogudoro who did his doctoral programme in Career

-Management from the University of Reading in England.
+Management at the University of Reading in England.
 He is Nigeria's leading

 expert on Access to Higher Education.
 His full profile is available here.